-Article 201.2 of Royal Legislative Decree 1/2010, of 2nd July, which passed the redrafted text of the Spanish Companies Act (LSA).
+Article 201.2 of Royal Legislative Decree 1/2010, of 2 July, which passed the redrafted text of the Spanish Companies Act.

-In addition, the articles of association of the Company themselves establish that in order to protect the rights of Class B shares, corporate agreements on certain "Extraordinary Matters" shall, in addition to approval in conformity with that set down in article 17 of the articles of association (the adoption of agreements by simple majority of the capital present and/or represented), require the approval of the majority of the Class B shares then in circulation.
+In addition, the articles of association of the Company establish that in order to protect the rights of Class B shares, corporate resolutions on certain "Extraordinary Matters" shall, in addition to its approval in accordance with article 17 of the articles of association (the adoption of resolutions by simple majority of the capital present and/or represented), require the approval of the majority of the Class B shares then in circulation.

-In this regard, any agreements and any amendments of the articles of association which may directly or indirectly damage or have a negative effect on the rights, preferences or privileges of Class B Shares (including any agreements which may cause damage to or have a negative effect on Class B Shares in comparison with Class A Shares or which may benefit or have a positive effect on Class A Shares in comparison with Class B Shares, or which may affect the provisions of these articles in relation to Class B Shares) shall require the approval of a majority of Class B Shares then in issue.
+In this regard, any resolutions and any amendments to the articles of association which may directly or indirectly hamper or have a negative effect on the rights, preferences or privileges of Class B Shares (including any resolutions which may hamper or have a negative effect on Class B Shares in comparison with Class A Shares or which may benefit or have a positive effect on Class A Shares in comparison with Class B Shares, or which may affect the provisions of these articles in relation to Class B Shares) shall require the approval of a majority of Class B Shares then in issue.

-Finally, it is to be indicated that the General Shareholders' Meeting has the competence to decide on all matters which may have been attributed to the same, by law or through the articles of association, and, in particular, in an expository manner, it shall be the sole corporate body or competent authority to decide on matters considered "Extraordinary Matters" in conformity with article 6.2 of these articles of association.
+Finally, it must be indicated that the General Shareholders' Meeting has the competence to decide on all matters which may have been attributed to the same, by law or through the articles of association, and, in particular, in an expository manner, it shall be the sole corporate body or competent authority to decide on matters considered "Extraordinary Matters" in accordance with article 6.2 of the articles of association.